 Homeschooling in Singapore?
-Why do you need to do it when Singapore’s Education System is easily one of the best in the world?
+Why do it when Singapore’s education system is easily one of the best in the world?

 What’s your reason of homeschooling?